RUSHEN PARISH COMMISSIONERS

 Cronk Ailse, Ballafesson Road – Mr Cowley had now cut the hedge.

 ad) consultation – Draft Planning Policy Statement – Replacement and extension of Dwellings in the Countryside.

 Nothing further on this.

 Ae) Castletown Commissoners – sharing services.
-To be left at present.
+To be left until after the Election.

 ag) Planning Committee Meetings

 The Clerk was keeping her eye on their Agendas.
 Cregville, Cregneash – Amendments – was before the Committee a couple of weeks ago.
 Approved.
 Motorlands, Shore Road – in principle for 3 houses – would be considered at the Committee’s next meeting – recommended for approval.